cincuranet/blog/_posts/233597-creating-append-blob-only-if-it-does-not-exists-safely.md

 <!-- excerpt -->

 But the blob itself is limited in size and number of blocks.
 Thus I have to, from time to time, create a new one.
 And I decided to do it regularly.
 Every month in my case.
-Only problem is how to reliably create these blob...
+Only problem is how to reliably create these blobs...
 The container has a handy [`CreateIfNotExistsAsync`][2] method.
 But [`AppendBlob`][3] has only [`CreateOrReplaceAsync`][4] and for my scenario the "replace" part is really not desired.
 Although I can use the [`ExistsAsync`][5] method, the race condition alarm triggers immediately.

 Luckily there's a way to do kind of [optimistic locking][8].
 I can use the [`CreateOrReplaceAsync` overload with `AccessCondition`][6] and use [`GenerateIfNotExistsCondition`][7].
 That way I'll get an exception, which I can handle, when the blob already exists and it will not be replaced.